 How big of a deal are earthquakes in Ohio (or other regions of low to moderate seismicity)?

 According to the Ohio Department of Natural Resources Geological Survey, some of Ohio’s faults could generate a 6.0-7.0 magnitude earthquake.
 This magnitude event would be similar to the recent earthquake in Amatrice, Italy or the 1994 Northridge Earthquake.
 They both resulted in significant casualties and property damage.
 But the fact that this is “possible” doesn’t really tell us much about seismic risk.
 It doesn’t tell you how likely it is for that quake to occur, or how violent the ground motions would be at a specific site.
 There is no evidence that an event of this magnitude has occurred in the last 10,000 years.
 On the other hand, if you visit the United States Geological Survey’s (USGS) earthquake map, you’ll see there are tiny “measurable”, if not humanly perceptible, “events” in the Ohio region on a monthly basis.

 It’s a pretty good bet that your building will feel the effects of some seismic activity over its lifetime.
 It’s a better bet that over the geologically short time frame of a building’s life, these forces, and the risk of significant structural damage, will be small.
-The historical record of seismic damage in Ohio is documented on the USGS website and has been primarily limited to “non-structural” damage such as toppled chimneys, falling cornices, cracked plaster walls, and broken organ pipes.
+The historical record of seismic damage in Ohio is documented and has been primarily limited to “non-structural” damage such as toppled chimneys, falling cornices, cracked plaster walls, and broken organ pipes.
 There have been approximately a dozen earthquakes in the past 200 years that have resulted in damage.

 Why is seismic bracing important in areas of low to moderate seismicity?